3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 2. Type your title *next to the open tag* .
 3. Keep your title *within one line*.
 4. Start typing your content *in the second line*.
+5. Use plain text within a custom element.

 **Code Sample:**
 ```